 Happiness is a complicated and not so easy word to define.
 Yet we all know what it means to us.

-Guiding participants through their happiness is one concept explored in the Mindfulness session at the 2019 Sport + Spirit Wellness Retreat.
+Guiding participants through their happiness is one concept explored in the Mindfulness session at the recent Sport + Spirit Wellness Retreat.

 - By Heather Rea, Facilitator, Mindfulness Session